About the EAPC Blog (http://www.eapcnet.wordpress.com)

-The blog is part of the EAPC’s information strategy and wider social media activities programme that aims to provide a platform for different views and personal perspectives on palliative and hospice care in Europe and beyond – from moving stories to improved care.
-Like an online newsletter, the blog includes short contributions (or ‘posts’ as they are called) that focus on current palliative care activities.We publish just one post at a time, and we publish regularly, two or three times a week – ideal for busy people and to allow time for ongoing debate between each post.
-The blog is interlinked with the EAPC Facebook and Twitter feeds.
+As part of the EAPC’s information strategy and wider social media activities the Blog aims to provide an online platform for opinion, debate and personal perspectives on palliative and hospice care in Europe and beyond – from moving stories to improved care.
+Our multiprofessional editorial board ensures that we deliver a robust, timely and supportive reviewing process enabling us to publish good quality, topical content very quickly that may be of interest to anyone interested or involved in hospice and palliative care.We publish just one short article, or ‘post’, twice a week – ideal for busy people and to allow time for ongoing debate between each post.
+The Blog is interlinked with the EAPC website (www.eapcnet.eu), and our Facebook, Linkedin and Twitter feeds.

-Who contributes to the EAPC blog?
+Who contributes to the EAPC Blog?

 What about editorial control?

 While we encourage personal views and opinions on topical issues in palliative care, as a guiding principle we insist that content conforms to the mission and ethical standards upheld by the EAPC and we therefore reserve the right to refuse any contribution that contravenes these principles.
 Guidelines for Contributors, a disclaimer and full terms and conditions, are available at www.eapcnet.wordpress.com